-If nobody will help you . . . or if somebody tries to help, and your fellow party members interfere so the two of you still cannot defeat it . . . you must run away.
+If nobody will help you . . . or if somebody tries to help, and your fellow party members interfere so the two of you still cannot win . . . you must Run Away.
 You don't get any levels or Treasure.
 You don't even get to Loot the Room.
-And you don't always escape unharmed . . .
+And you don't always escape unharmed . .

 Roll the die.
-You only escape on a 5 or better.
-Some Styles and Items make it easier or harder to run away.
-And some monsters are fast or slow, and give you a penalty or bonus to your roll.
+You escape on a 5 or more.
+Some Powers and some Treasures make it easier or harder to Run Away from all monsters.
+And some monsters give you a bonus or penalty to your roll for that monster only.